Contact

 Air circulation coming from the next room in your home into your wine cellar is exactly what you do NOT want.

 Your wine cellar must be sealed like a package.
 See How to Build Your Wine Cellar.
-The reason for the vapor barrier is to insure that the temperature and humidity inside the room, controlled by your wine cellar cooling units, is kept at a lower temperature and a higher humidity than in the rest of your home.
+The reason for the vapor barrier is to ensure that the temperature and humidity inside the room, controlled by your wine cellar cooling units, is kept at a lower temperature and higher humidity than in the rest of your home.

-To age and preserve wine properly you need to maintain the very stable temperature of 55 to 60 degrees and 50 to 70 percent humidity inside you wine cellar.
+To age and preserve wine properly you need to maintain a very stable temperature of 55 to 60 degrees and 50 to 70 percent humidity inside your wine cellar.
 Leaving a gap under the door allows the cold air to escape and warm air to enter the room, creating difficulty maintaining the correct temperature and humidity.
 All air going into our coming out of the room should be going through the wine cellar climate control system you have chosen.

 Yes, it is possible to maintain the room’s temperature and humidity with this gap.
 However, you will need a larger wine cellar cooling unit and your unit will run longer, causing an increase in expense to the homeowner’s electric bill.